 They make it look so easy!
 Yes, it actually is pretty easy, now, definitely not when I started.
 I had to unlearn all I thought I knew, had to throw my surfing knowledge out the window.
 Foiling felt really foreign, maybe like learning to walk and talk, takes a year or so to figure stuff out.
 The payoff is turns I haven’t done in years (40+ degree leans), speeds I am going for the first time (28mph), and distances I never thought possible (600+ yards)!

 My favorite part of foil surfing is the camaraderie.
 All us foilers are figuring this out together, helping each other, sharing waves, and all around having a great time.
 Super stoked to keep venturing into this unknown and see what we find, together.
-Please join us, it really fun and there is enough for everyone.
+Please join us, we are having a lot of fun and there is enough for everyone.

 Here are foil 1-75 sessions: